daac-tools/find-simdoc/README.md

 LSH is an approximate solution, and you may want to know the accuracy.
 The executable `minhash_acc` allows you to examine
-- the *mean absolute error (MAE)* that is the averaged gap between the normalized Hamming distance and the actual Jaccard distance,
+- the *mean absolute error* that is the averaged gap between the normalized Hamming distance and the actual Jaccard distance,
-- precisions for search radii {0.1, 0.2, 0.5},
+- the precisions for search radii {0.1, 0.2, 0.5},
-- recalls for search radii {0.1, 0.2, 0.5}, and
+- the recalls for search radii {0.1, 0.2, 0.5}, and
-- F1 scores for search radii {0.1, 0.2, 0.5}.
+- the F1-scores for search radii {0.1, 0.2, 0.5}.

 To use this executable, we recommend extracting a small subset from your dataset because it exactly computes distances for all possible pairs and maintains a large amount of data in main memory.